-William Burke, MD, PhD, Professor at Saint Louis University Health Sciences Center, stated the following in a Jan.
-4, 2007 email to ProCon.org:
+William Burke, MD, PhD, Professor at Saint Louis University Health Sciences Center, in a Jan.
+4, 2007 email to ProCon.org, stated:

 "In many states it is now legal to euthanize disabled persons by starvation and dehydration without any evidence of their wishes based on the 'best interest' form of substituted judgement...
 In my view this is not only murder it is torturing a person to death.
 Why do state and Federal law allow this barbaric behaviour?"

-The New York State Task Force on Life and the Law stated in its 1994 book When Death Is Sought: Assisted Suicide and Euthanasia in the Medical Context:
+The New York State Task Force on Life and the Law, in its 1994 book When Death Is Sought: Assisted Suicide and Euthanasia in the Medical Context, stated:

 "American society has never sanctioned assisted suicide or mercy killing.
 We believe that the practices would be profoundly dangerous for large segments of the population, especially in light of the widespread failure of American medicine to treat pain adequately or to diagnose and treat depression in many cases.
 The risks would extend to all individuals who are ill.
 They would be most severe for those whose autonomy and well-being are already compromised by poverty, lack of access to good medical care, or membership in a stigmatized social group.
 The risks of legalizing assisted suicide and euthanasia for these individuals, in a health care system and society that cannot effectively protect against the impact of inadequate resources and ingrained social disadvantage, are likely to be extraordinary."

-The United States Conference of Catholic Bishops stated the following in its Sep.
-12, 1991 article "Statement on Euthanasia," posted on the United States Conference of Catholic Bishops website:
+The United States Conference of Catholic Bishops, in its Sep.
+12, 1991 article "Statement on Euthanasia," posted on the United States Conference of Catholic Bishops website, stated: